If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 26. Scavenger Hunt

-Caption: Scavenger hunts help your team members develop their observation skills and improve their intuition on finding hidden facts or patterns under pressure.
+Caption: Scavenger hunts help your team members develop their observation skills and improve their intuition in finding hidden facts or patterns under pressure.

 27. Bubble football

-Caption: Bubble football encourages your team members to give their all without hesitating and gives them a confidence boost as they face challenges.
+Caption: Bubble football encourages your team members to give their all without hesitating and boosts their confidence as they face challenges.

 In this exciting game, players enter an inflated ball that looks like a zorb while playing football.
 Everyone, including older members, can engage in this game as it is safe and engaging.
-Bubble football allows players to feel confident while playing, knowing that they can’t get bruised if they fall.
+Bubble football makes players feel confident while playing, knowing they can’t get bruised if they fall.
 You’d have your team members looking ridiculous while having fun.

 28. Water Gun Fight